 Alternatively, PCP finance gives you the option to purchase the car at the end of the contract & become the legal owner.
 If you wish to buy the vehicle, however, you will need to pay the remaining debt on the agreement, which is often called a "balloon payment" or the Guaranteed Minimum Future Value (GMFV).

-2. Paying For How You Drive Vs. The Full Car
+2. Paying For What You Drive Vs The Full Car

 Leasing is essentially another word for long-term renting.
 Your monthly rental costs are calculated based on how you drive the car – the greater your mileage, the higher your deal price.
 This is because a new car will depreciate the more you drive it, meaning you can get a cheaper deal if you drive fewer miles.